CsBigDataHub/working-with-vim/pages/writing.md

 ## Extended ASCII

-Digraphs are also used beyond accents, they include extended ASCII characters.
+Digraphs are also used beyond accents; they include extended ASCII characters.
 Here are a few fun ones.

 `0u` and `0U`
 : ☺ and ☻